 December 2019 and March 2020.
-In order to ensure the Northumberland consultation would stand up to scrutiny and produce a robust report, the exercise was undertaken by an independent commercial company called CIPFA (Chartered Institute of Public Finance and Accountancy) (Chartered Institute of Public Finance and Accountancy) C.Co.
+In order to ensure the Northumberland consultation would stand up to scrutiny and produce a robust report, the exercise was undertaken by an independent commercial company called CIPFA (Chartered Institute of Public Finance and Accountancy) C.Co.
 Residents of the county had an opportunity to complete a survey about the Library Service and have an opportunity to shape the future of service delivery.
-Due to Covid 19 face- to- face workshops that had been planned for March and April 2020 had to be replaced with remote methods of engagement.
+Due to Covid 19 faceto- face workshops that had been planned for March and April 2020 had to be replaced with remote methods of engagement.